amenekowo/mypwnagotchi/Pwnagotchi on Raspberry Pi with RTC and GPS module.md

         sudo ppstest /dev/pps0
         # which /dev/pps0 is your pps device.
 By default,
         # it's pps0 but check ls results for your number.
-        # If it outputs "OK", it's good!
+        # If it outputs "OK" every second, it's good!
         ```

     - Install gpsd & chrony